afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course1_what_s_data_science/course1-ds-ibm-notes.md

 # Course 1: What is Data Science?

-**What you'll learn**
+**What you'll learn:**

 - Define data science and its importance in today’s data-driven world.
 - Describe the various paths that can lead to a career in data science.
 - Summarize  advice given by seasoned data science professionals to data scientists who are just starting out.
 - Explain why data science is considered the most in-demand job in the 21st century.

-**Skills you'll gain**: Model Selection, Data Analysis, Python Programming, Data Visualization, Predictive Modelling
+**Skills you'll gain:** Model Selection, Data Analysis, Python Programming, Data Visualization, Predictive Modelling

 ## Table of Contents